SaifAdel22/EduToons/README.md

 ## 🎯 Research Objectives

-- Develop an AI-driven system for creating interactive and engaging learning experiences
+- Developing an AI-driven system for creating interactive and engaging learning experiences
 - Transform traditional teaching content into animated character-based lessons
 - Implement voice cloning technology for authentic character voicing
 - Create an interactive learning environment with real-time Q&A capabilities